tkeemon/edx-documentation/en_us/data/source/internal_data_formats/course_structure.rst

      - This field stores the integer entered for **Days Early for Beta Users** on the Studio **Advanced Settings** page.
    * - ``discussion_topics``
-     - This dictionary lists the course-wide discussion topics defined entered for **Discussion Topic Mapping** on the Studio **Advanced Settings** page.
+     - This dictionary lists the course-wide discussion topics entered for **Discussion Topic Mapping** on the Studio **Advanced Settings** page.
    * - ``showanswer``
-     - This field stores the string entered for **Show Answer** on the Studio **Advanced Settings** page..
+     - This field stores the string entered for **Show Answer** on the Studio **Advanced Settings** page.
 Valid values are  'always', 'answered', 'attempted', 'closed', 'finished', 'past_due', or 'never'.
    * - ``start``
      - This field stores the value entered for **Course Start Date** on the Studio **Settings & Details** page.
    * - ``tabs``
      - This array contains member dictionaries that describe the tabs, or pages, that appear for the course in the learning management system (LMS).
-       Course teams can rename default pages and add pages on the Studio **Pages** page.
+Course teams can rename most of the default pages, and add more pages, on the Studio **Pages** page.

-       The **Courseware** page, which uses the structure defined by the course building blocks to present the content delivered by the course components, cannot be renamed.
+       The default **Courseware** page cannot be renamed.
+This page uses the structure defined by the course building blocks to deliver the content defined by the course components.

 ===================
 Course Data Sample